-After numerous incidents and attacks involving firearms throughout 2016, the debate about guns in the United States has continued to take a front-and-center position in the headlines.
-Across the country, many people are now discussing the roles of guns in American life, among other social situations and conditions.
+After numerous incidents and attacks involving firearms, the debate about guns in the United States has continued to take a front-and-center position in the headlines.
+Politicians and citizens continue to discuss guns in America, and how public health concerns and social situations play into gun violence.

-The debate has also spilled over to concerns affecting everyday travelers as well.
-The Transportation Security Administration reported finding a record-breaking number of firearms in 2015, either packed incorrectly in luggage or attempted to be snuck on a commercial aircraft.
+This discussion has also spilled over to concerns affecting everyday travelers as well.
+The Transportation Security Administration reported finding a record-breaking number of firearms in 2017, most at security checkpoints.

 Which countries' tourists are most on guard when traveling to the United States?
-These five nations have issued some sort of travel advisory to those coming to America over gun violence.
+These five nations have issued a of travel advisory to those coming to America.

 The Bahamas: travel advisory due to guns

-Because they are separated by only 181 miles, Miami and the United States is one of the most popular destinations for travelers from The Bahamas to visit during holiday periods.
-However, travelers from this small island nation are being warned about the dangers of gun violence when visiting their neighbor to the northwest.
+Because they are separated by only 181 miles, Miami and the United States is one of the most popular destinations for residents of The Bahamas.
+But travelers from this small island nation are being warned about the dangers of gun violence when visiting their neighbor to the northwest.